 For Control Plane CIoT EPS optimization with data buffering in the MME, step 2 and step 3 are skipped.

 2. The MME sends a Release Access Bearers Request (Abnormal Release of Radio Link Indication) message to the S-GW that requests the release of all S1-U bearers for the UE, or the S11-U in Control Plane CIoT EPS optimisation if buffering is in the S-GW.
 This message is triggered either by an S1 Release Request message from the eNodeB, or by another MME event.
 The Abnormal Release of Radio Link Indication is included if the S1 release procedure is due to an abnormal release of the radio link.
+The message may include a volume report for Secondary RAT use.